 The above calculator takes into account your current retirement savings plus additional contributions from your income as well as (optional) projected wage gains and evaluates your goals.
 It then charts your post retirement income to see if you are on track to meet those goals.

-Update 06/21/2016: Minor assumption change.
-"ROI during retirement" rate goes into effect on the day the last retirement contribution is made rather than on the day of the first income withdrawal.
-This is, usually, a slightly more conservative approach.
-In any event, you won't get exactly the same results as you had gotten previously if your investment rate and retirement withdrawal rates were different.
-Neither is wrong.
-The calculator is simply creating your plan using a slightly different financial model.
+"ROI during retirement" rate goes into effect the day the last retirement contribution is made rather than on the day of the first income withdrawal.
+Setting the effective date equal to the final contribution date is a slightly more conservative approach if the after retirement rate is lower than the before retirment rate.
+It is a less conservative approch if the rates are reversed.

 The calculator has 13 inputs, 4 of them are required: